X icon white, transparent background.

 Request a Demo

-But uncertainty can play a more significant role in employee departures than money.
-MIT Sloan says job insecurity and reorganization contribute to turnover 3.5 times* as much as compensation.
-And if your retention agreement offers extra benefits, but they’re not what people want, you won’t reduce turnover.
-You may even push more employees to resign.
+Still, uncertainty can play a more significant role in employee departures than money.
+MIT Sloan says job insecurity and reorganization contribute to turnover 3.5 times as much as compensation.
+(5) That means if your retention agreement offers extra benefits but doesn’t get to the core of what employees want, you won’t reduce turnover.
+You may even push more people to resign due to a lack of transparency or lackluster incentives.

 Here’s our guide to creating effective retention agreements that complement your other turnover strategies and help you build a positive work environment for your people.
 Discover: